-Negligence per se is an inference of negligence by a violation of a statute or code.
+Negligence per se, also known as statutory negligence, is an inference of negligence brought about by a violation of a statute or code.
 This breach of law creates a rebuttable presumption of negligence in California courts.
 Some California judges reference this theory of law, as "statutory negligence," but in law schools, it is "per se."

-What is the Presumption of Negligence in Car Accident Cases?
+Negligence Per Se - Presumption of Negligence In Car Accident Cases?

 Car accidents don't happen in a vacuum.
 There are many potential causes of such crashes and how they could occur.
+If there is a California Vehicle Code Section designed to prevent a specific type of person from being hurt by a particular kind of accident, or injury, and harm took place from a violation, a presumption of negligence may exist.
 It is essential to weigh all of these factors when trying to piece together the whole picture.
-While independent research and police reports may undoubtedly help, usually the keystone to understanding it all is a skilled attorney.
+While independent research and police reports may undoubtedly help, usually, the keystone to understanding it all is a skilled attorney.

 Expert Los Angeles area personal injury attorney, Michael Ehline, explains how certain factors can affect why accidents can happen and how the law deals with them.
 Strict liability and presumption of negligence are two vital areas of law that must be considered in such cases.